JohannesNakayama/EpidemicModel.jl/README.md

 julia>include("experiments.jl")
 ```

 This will run all simulations that are setup in the scripts in the `config` folder.
 Please be advised to only run this script if you have enough storage on your device.
-Even though the data is compressed by the module, the simulations create a substantial amount of data.
+Even though the data is compressed by the module, the simulations create a substantial amount of data and run for an extended period of time.